stvflowers/cosmosdb_mongo_change_streams/README.md

 ### Purpose
 This example demonstrates how to use the Change Stream to interact with documents as they are inserted or updated.

 Deletes are not currently supported and instead a soft delete flag should be implemented.
+Intermediate updates are not supported, as you only see the current state of the document.

 Two common use cases include zero downtime data migration and change events.